 It’s a good idea to wash the wool before using if it is vintage or stored for a long time.
 Make sure it is perfectly dry as well.

-As a bonus I have drafted out a pattern for you.
-It is sized for about a medium large ladies hand.
+As a bonus I have drafted out a pattern for you (see blue button below).
+It is sized for a medium/large lady’s hand.
 Download the free pattern (2 page PDF file) and print it out (make sure that your printer does not shrink the pages to print).
 Perhaps make a test mitt for sizing purposes.

-When laying out the pattern, it gives more stretch of it is cut on the bias (meaning at a 45 degree angle).
+When laying out the mitts pattern pieces, it gives more stretch of it is cut on the bias (meaning at a 45 degree angle).
 Pin and cut or trace with a marker.

-The unique method I used was partially seams on the inside and outside. (you can however use the pattern either way)
+The unique method I used has seams partially on the inside and outside. (you can however use the pattern either way) I like to make a ‘test piece’ with the instructions since every fabric will have a different amount of stretch, thickness and fit.

-Sew the inside thumb to the inside hand matching the dots.
+Sew the inside thumb piece to the inside palm/hand matching the dots.
 This seam will be on the inside as it is more comfortable that way.

-Clip at the dots to the stitching.
-This will allow the fabric to change to exterior seams for the rest of the mitten.
+Clip the mitten pieces at the dots to the stitching.
+This will allow the fabric to change to exterior seams for the rest of the mitten. (omit if sewing all with right sides together)

 Bend the inside thumb up and match ends to sew around the thumb and mid seam.
 The thumb is slightly shorter on the inside to allow better bending towards hand.
 Ease to fit edges together.